 Where to Stay in Seattle

 If you’re visiting Seattle for the weekend, there are tons of great hotel and rental options in the city.
-I would recommend basing yourself in or near downtown, where you’ll be close to Pike Place Market, the waterfront, great bars and restaurants, etc. If you decide to stay downtown, my favorite hotel is the Palihotel Seattle.
+I would recommend basing yourself in or near downtown, where you’ll be close to Pike Place Market, the waterfront, great bars and restaurants, etc. If you decide to stay downtown, my two favorite hotels are Palihotel Seattle and Thompson Seattle.

 With Seattle being home to some of the most recognizable attractions in the world, a weekend in Seattle wouldn’t be complete without visiting the famed tourist attractions.
 On your first day in Seattle plan to pay a visit to the Space Needle, Chihuly Garden and Glass, Pike Place Market, and Kerry Park.